Formatting Text

 return FONTS[key]

-Now, inside the text method we can call get_font instead of creating a Font object directly:
+Then the word method can call get_font instead of creating a Font object directly:

 class Layout: